batubozkan/twitch_Hue/README.md

 Clone repository to a folder.
 Open a terminal to that folder.
-Run these commands on the terminal and follow the Instructions from the Script.:
+Run these commands on the terminal and follow the Instructions from the Script:

         npm install
         chmod +x linuxInstall.bash